leandrofarias13/PPGEEC2318_FinalProject/README.md

         zip_ref.extractall('')
 ```

-For further referencing, the paths for the training and test sets is recorded as follows:
+For further referencing, the paths for the training and test sets are:

 ```python
 path_train = 'cifar10_subset/train'